Coping After A Hurricane

 Surviving a hurricane can cause severe emotional strain on survivors.
 Intense feelings of stress, anxiety, sadness, and loss can be overwhelming following a devasting event.
 These feelings are perfectly normal, but acknowledging them can help you recover.
 Accepting help from community programs and resources may be necessary and beneficial.
 Children and older adults' emotional states are of particular concern in the aftermath of disasters.
 Even individuals who experience an emergency "second hand" through exposure to extensive media coverage can be adversely affected.

-Contact local faith-based organizations, voluntary agencies, or professional counselors for counseling.
+Contact local faith-based organizations, voluntary agencies, or professional counselors for mental help.
 Additionally, FEMA and state and local governments of the affected area may provide crisis counseling assistance.

 SIGNS OF HURRICANE RELATED STRESS: